devops329/devops/instruction/awsS3/awsS3.md

 ![S3 bucket](s3Bucket.png)

 At a basic level S3 is just a global list of bucket names that each contain a potentially very large number of named objects.
 There is no directory structure like you might expect in a file system.
 However, S3 honors a naming convention that mimics much of the structure you would expect.
-For example if you name an object:
+For example, if you name an object:

 ```txt
 20240623.002941/assets/index-BwtN1-bI.css
 ```

-it doesn't actually have a directory structure or path, but objects with the same prefix will appear to be associated together.
+It doesn't actually have a directory structure or path, but objects with the same prefix will appear to be associated.
 Additionally, the `/` character is treated as special by many tools.
-This allows they to display and navigate them as directories, when in reality it is just another character in the name.
+This allows them to display and navigate them as directories, when in reality it is just another character in the name.

 ## Accessing S3 files

 You can experiment with S3 by using the AWS Browser console interface, or with the AWS CLI from your command console.
 For example, you can list all the AWS S3 buckets that are owned by your account with the `ls` command.
 Make sure you have the AWS CLI installed in your development environment with an associated access key.
-Otherwise you can use the [AWS CloudShell service](https://aws.amazon.com/cloudshell/) from the AWS Browser Console to experiment with these commands.
+Otherwise, you can use the [AWS CloudShell service](https://aws.amazon.com/cloudshell/) from the AWS Browser Console to experiment with these commands.

 ```sh
 aws s3 ls